Karni Mata: Foundation of Jodhpur – Mehrangarh Fort (1459 AD)

 Rao Jodha was an ambitious ruler and Mandore and its fort were not adequate since he had plans for a larger capital commanded by a stronger fort.
 He chose a site five miles away, which had low hills for protection and a view above the adjacent hills and terrain.
 An ascetic named Jogi Chidyanath lived there and refused to move when asked.
 So Rao Jodha sought help from Karniji.
-Amaraji Barhath, a close ally of Jodha, was chosen to personally carry the invitation to Deshnoke because of his high status, and the fact that he belonged to the clan in which Karniji was married.
+Amaraji Barhath (whom Rao Jodha addressed as 'Kakosa' and also a close ally of Jodha), was chosen to personally carry the invitation to Deshnoke because of his high status, and the fact that he belonged to the clan in which Karniji was married.
 Amaraji was accompanied by the Rajpurohit of the Rathores (the estate holder of Tinwari) whose ancestors came with Rao Siha to Marwar.
 They soon reached Deshnoke and conveyed the invitation to Karniji, which was accepted.

 A royal reception was held from the site of the fort to village Chopasani near to the Amaraji's estate Mathania.
 Rao Jodha advanced up to Chopasani to receive the guests from Deshnoke and escort his tutelary deity Karniji to the site where on Jeth Sud 11th of Samvat 1515 (1459 AD), a Thursday, Karniji laid the foundation of the fort and the city of Jodhpur at an auspicious hour.
 Seeing a superior power, Jogi Chidyanath left the place at once.

 The assembled Rathore clansmen while paying respectful homage to Karniji with one voice solicited blessings for their dynasty to rule until eternity.
 Karniji replied that it was impossible, as even incarnations like Lord Rama and Krishna and great souls like Yudhishthira and Ikshvaku had to bow to destiny.
 Kingdoms change hands according to the theory of Karma and those who misuse power are replaced by those who earned virtue in their previous lives.
 Jodha then asked to foresee the future of his dynasty.
 The Goddess thereupon, reportedly, prophesied, "This fort and Jodhpur shall be ruled for 28 generations by your descendants.
 The generations that follow shall live as Bhomias."